 Watering for Tradescantia Nanouk

 Make sure your container or pot has drainage holes so any excess water can be eliminated.
-Although Tradescantia Nanouk care is simple and the it tolerates drought better than soggy soil, underwatering can also cause damage to the plant.
+Although Tradescantia Nanouk care is simple and it tolerates drought better than soggy soil, underwatering can also cause damage to the plant.

 Best Soil for Tradescantia Nanouk